 Expert tips

 - Dip the cookies one at a time.
 Don't dip ladyfingers longer than 2 seconds to prevent them from getting too soaked and crushed.
-To test, try to dip one cookie and bend it in half: the center of the cookie should still be somewhat dry.
+To test, try to dip one cookie and bend it in half; the center of the cookie should still be somewhat dry.
 Remember: too much liquid soaked will result in a mushy dessert!

 - Don't sprinkle cocoa powder before refrigerating the tiramisu cake: cocoa powder will darken as it soaks into the mascarpone cream.
+Sprinkle icing sugar before applying cocoa powder if you want your tiramisu to remain presentable over the hours.

 - Store the leftover tiramisu covered with cling film in the fridge.